AhmedSamy9821/Bash_script/README.md

-# This repo is for bash script
+# This repo is for bash scripts